"Bloodhounding" an odor is finding the Source

 The process of structural pasteurization can be used to help volatilize odors under negative pressure using engineering controls.
 This interior heat treatment increases the temperature of a structure with the goal of reducing targeted chemical(s) that are referenced in the air mapping readings or VOC air sample results.
 This heat abatement process usually takes between 2 to 5 days depending on the severity of the chemical off-gassing and the square and cubic footage of coverage area.
 This typically includes air filtration, temperature control and monitoring, and air pressure control which will provide appropriate air and temperature distribution to the structure.
 The temperature in the structure is elevated to 105ᴼ-120ᴼF, increasing the vapor pressure of the various volatile chemicals to speed up the process of off-gassing.
 This off-gassing is then exhausted outside of the building using large HEPA air purification machines.
 Air filtration will use HEPA filters to capture much of the particulate and may also use carbon filters to capture vapors.
 In many situations the structure, or portions of the structure, may be heated under negative pressure, allowing both ultrafine and fine particulate to be exhausted along with the target vapors.

 There is always a chance that any wood trim, wood floors, or other decorative wood components can become damaged during this process.
 This should be discussed with the abatement contractor to make sure safeguards are in place with careful monitoring.
 All furniture should be removed.

-After abatement is complete, we can return for post-treatment validation testing to prove that levels have decreased.
+After abatement is complete, we can return for post-treatment clearance testing to prove that levels have decreased.